GrosSacASac/worka/readme.md

 Integer `Number` equal or above `1`.

 By default each registered worker will spawn copies of itself when ever `work()` is called while there is already a worker computing. `max` describes the maximum amount of Web Worker for this registered worker.
 Do not include this option unless you know exactly why and what you are doing.
-Statefull worker will not spawn copies of itself by default.
+Stateful worker will not spawn copies of itself by default.

 Partial Default